Coronavirus: PM Modi launches vaccination drive, asks citizens to continue following protocols

 PM Modi reiterated the Centre’s plan to vaccinate 30 crore people by the second phase of the immunisation process and said that elderly citizens and those with co-morbidities, will be given the shot after health workers and frontline workers in the first phase.

-He also praised all those who have been involved in the fight against coronavirus and got emotional while speaking about those who lost their lives in the process.
+He praised all those who were involved in the fight against the coronavirus and spoke about people who were separated from their loved ones during the pandemic and those who died while in isolation.

+“Today when we take a look at the last year, we realise that we have learnt a lot as individuals, family and nation,” he said, according to NDTV.
+“I want to remember those days when the disease kept people away from their families.
+Mothers wept for their children but couldn’t hold them.
+Old fathers fought the disease alone in hospitals, their children could not help them.
+We could not perform rituals for those who died due to corona.
+It makes me extremely sad.”

 The prime minister warned against rumour mongering related to the vaccine and backed the credibility of the shots developed in India.
 “The DGCI [Drug Controller General of India] gave approval after they were satisfied with the data of the two vaccines,” he said.
 “So stay away from rumours.
 Our vaccine developers have a global credibility.”